 Mount Kosciuszko is the high point of the Great Dividing Range, a long mountain range that runs along the entire eastern part of Australia from Queensland to Victoria.
 Mount Kosciuszko itself is in New South Wales a few miles from its border with Victoria.
-Glaciers chiseled out the mountain, leaving glacial features like cirques and moraines, during the Pleistocene Epoch over 20,000 years ag.
+Glaciers chiseled out the mountain, leaving glacial features like cirques and moraines, during the Pleistocene Epoch over 20,000 years ago.

 Mount Kosciuszko is the centerpiece of 1,664,314-acre Kosciuszko National Park, Australia largest national park.
 The park was designated a UNESCO Biosphere Reserve in 1977 for its many unusual alpine plants and animals.
 The alpine zone on Mount Kosciuszko includes many rare and endemic plants and flowers that are found nowhere else in the world.

 The Mount Kosciuszko area is the coldest and snowiest part of Australia, which is mostly an arid and hot continent.
 Snow covers the mountain from June through October.
 The area also has Australia’s only ski areas, including Thredbo and Perisher ski resorts.